zacanger/zacanger.github.io/blog/src/posts/advice-for-new-devs.md

 ---
-title: advice for new devs
+title: Advice For New Devs
 created: 2016-11-12
 tags:
   - devmtn